Explore the two faces of the vibrant Alexandria Waterfront.

 Getting from Alexandria Port

-• Cruise Shuttles: Many cruise lines, like Holland America, offer free or low-cost shuttle buses to a central drop-off point in the city center.
+Cruise Shuttles: Many cruise lines, including Holland America, offer free or low-cost shuttle buses into the city center.
+These are often the easiest option for first-time visitors.

 Getting Around Alexandria Waterfront